-To address WSSC Water's Priorities, in particular those to Service Delivery and Financial Stewardship, the objective of the Asset Management Program (AMP) is to identify infrastructure needs and investment strategies for the next 30 years, or more, and develop and implement an asset management framework for optimal investment decision-making.
+To address WSSC Water's Strategic Priorities, in particular those to Optimize Infrastructure and Spend Customer Dollars Wisely, the objective of the AMP is to identify infrastructure needs and investment strategies for the next 30 years, or more, and develop and implement an asset management framework for optimal investment decision-making.
 A key task is to identify the existing and future capacity, regulatory, and rehabilitation/repair/replacement requirements for the next 30 years.
 The AMP provides input to WSSC Water's multi-year financial forecasting and develops and refines a 30-year capital investment projection based on the following requirements: regulatory, capacity, maintenance, rehabilitation/replacement, process control, energy conservation, efficiency, and reliability.
-WSSC Water is reviewing the AMP and budget planning approach during FY 2024 to ensure alignment with an outcome and a needs-based approach which is paramount.